eZmaxinc/eZmax-SDK-go/docs/EzsigndocumentlogResponse.md

 ### NewEzsigndocumentlogResponse

-`func NewEzsigndocumentlogResponse(fkiUserID NullableInt32, fkiEzsignsignerID NullableInt32, dtEzsigndocumentlogDatetime string, eEzsigndocumentlogType FieldEEzsigndocumentlogType, sEzsigndocumentlogDetail string, sEzsigndocumentlogLastname string, sEzsigndocumentlogFirstname string, sEzsigndocumentlogIP string, ) *EzsigndocumentlogResponse`
+`func NewEzsigndocumentlogResponse(dtEzsigndocumentlogDatetime string, eEzsigndocumentlogType FieldEEzsigndocumentlogType, sEzsigndocumentlogDetail string, sEzsigndocumentlogLastname string, sEzsigndocumentlogFirstname string, sEzsigndocumentlogIP string, ) *EzsigndocumentlogResponse`

 NewEzsigndocumentlogResponse instantiates a new EzsigndocumentlogResponse object This constructor will assign default values to properties that have it defined,